haddocking/haddocking.github.io/education/molmod/simulation.md

 Pymol, GUI-enabled text editors, and all the other advantages of having a screen, calculations usually run on specialized clusters with hundreds of processing cores that provide only a command-line interface access.
 This will be relevant when running the production simulation.
-The intermediate calculations to prepare the system are confortably small to run on a laptop.
+The intermediate calculations to prepare the system are comfortably small to run on a laptop.

 The simulation parameters are contained in a separate file, usually with the *.mdp* extension.
 For simplicity, we provide these files in our [GitHub